Best telescopes for seeing planets in 2024

 Buy it if

-✅ You want a multifunctional telescope at an affordable price: the innovative smartphone mount will allow you to try your hand at some basic astrophotography along with your stargazing.
+✅ You want a multifunctional telescope at an affordable price: The innovative smartphone mount will allow you to try your hand at basic astrophotography.

-✅ You're mainly interested in viewing the planets and the moon: this telescope does a good job of bringing the planets and moon into sharp focus, but it doesn't let in enough light for deep-sky viewing.
+✅ You're mainly interested in viewing the planets and the moon: This telescope does a good job of bringing the planets and moon into sharp focus.

 Don't buy it if:

-❌ You want to view deep-space objects: though this telescope can view some more distant objects, the aperture isn't up to true deep-space observation.
+You want to view deep-space objects: Though this telescope can view some distant objects, the aperture isn't up to true deep-space observation.

 The bottom line